Valorant: A new sponsor arrives for Game Changers LATAM, VISA will support the competitive female

-Competitions in the world of esports are increasing more and more, which is why brands are getting more involved in this new experience, now VISA is here to support the women’s scene by sponsoring Game Changers in Latin America to bet on a greater female presence and have a much bigger push from this scene to have a much bigger boom.
+Competitions in the world of esports are increasing more and more, which is why brands are delving deeper into this new experience, now VISA is here to support the women’s scene by sponsoring Game Changers in Latin America to bet on a greater female presence and have a much bigger push from this scene to have a much bigger boom.

 Luciana Resende, Senior Vice President of Marketing for Visa Latin America and the Caribbean